cbarnett427/Pyxify/README.md

-## Pyxify Web Browser
+## Quibble-Web-Browser

-A Python-based web browser.
+This is a Python-based web browser.
 It contains the following:
 - Landing page
 - New Tab page
 - Easylist adblocker